ThomasHunt96/acledautomation/README.md

 ## Automation script for processing ACLED .csv files

+## Getting Started:

 ### Prerequisites:
-Python 3.6+,
+* Python 3.6+,
-Pandas 1.0,
+* Pandas 1.0,
-A csv file from [Acled Data](https://acleddata.com/data-export-tool/)
+* A csv file from [Acled Data](https://acleddata.com/data-export-tool/)

+### Overview

+Essentially this script performs the following:
+* Removes uncecessary columns,
-Essentially this script performs the following; removes uncecessary columns, calculates a conflict date from "event_date", removes  duplicate admin2 rows by first occurence or highest fatalities, exports the processed data to a new csv file.
+* Calculates a conflict date from "event_date",
+* Removes  duplicate admin2 rows by first occurence or highest fatalities,
+* Exports the processed data to a new csv file.

 Run in command line, direct the program to enter the path to an ACLED.csv file.